XenO2H1/password_generator/README.md

 Password will be generated along with its strength.

-🛠️ Tech Stack
+Tech Stack

-Python 🐍
+Python

-🌟 Future Updates
+Future Updates

-Save Passwords to File 💾
+Save Passwords to File

-Password History 🔄
+Password History

-Passphrase Generator🔑
+Passphrase Generator

+Contributing

+Pull requests are welcome!
+If you'd like to contribute, feel free to fork the repo and submit changes.

+License

+This project is licensed under the MIT License.